 Do we really have to choose between honesty and success?

-Sometimes it seems that way.
-But is that what we want?
+Sometimes it feels that way.
+But is it true?

 With half a trillion dollars in productivity lost every year in the United States because of employee disengagement and workplace conflict, isn't it obvious that our assumptions about success might just be all wrong?